jesalmandalia/jesalmandalia/README.md

 🚀 Currently an AiCore data trainee

-🛠️ Excited to unravel insights and engineer solutions
+🛠️ Excited to use data to build a better future

 🌌 Also a Particle Physics PhD